This Guidelines for Teachers is currently in version 1.4.

 3.3 Discussion Syllabi

-A discussion syllabus should contain:
+A discussion syllabus should contain, in the following order:

 - 2-4 "levels" of suggested readings or viewings.

 A lecture syllabus should contain:

 - A 150 - 300 word introduction and description of the lecture and its purpose.